lhellemons/php-value-objects/docs/enums.md

 You can then add static factory methods to your Enum to define your instances.

-Afterwards, you can use these instance methods or the `::instance` or `instances` method to get the instances.
+Afterwards, you can use these factory methods or the `::instance` or `::instances` methods to get the instances.
-The EnumTrait guarantees that each instance method always returns the same instance, so you can use strict equality.
+The EnumTrait guarantees that each factory method always returns the same instance, so you can use strict equality (===) comparison.

 ```php
 class FooBarEnum implements EnumInterface